 - 3. Enter a Name for the new macro.
 The name will appear in the Send Macro menu once the macro is saved. - 4.
 Click Add Key, then press the key you want to add to the macro.
 The key press and key release appear in the Keys list. - To add more keys, click Add Key again, and press another key. - To remove a key, select it in the Keys list and click Delete Key - 5.
-To put the key in the correct sequence, click to select a key in the Keys list, then click the up and down arrows. - 6.
-Click OK to save.
+To put the keys in the correct sequence, click to select a key in the Keys list, then click the up and down arrows. - 6.
+To add a 500 ms delay to a key sequence, click Add Delay.
+A delay in the middle of a press-and-release key sequence indicates holding down a key.
+Add multiple delays to indicate a longer press-and-hold of a key.
+Click the up and down arrows to move the delays into the correct sequence.